Disclosures

 Regulation (EU) 2019/2088 of 27 November 2019 on sustainability-related disclosures in the financial sector (the “SFDR”) entered into force on 10 March 2021.
 For the products and activities that fall under its scope of application, the SFDR makes it obligatory for financial market participants (“FMP”) such as Investment Partners to disclose information on their approach to integrating sustainability risks and principal adverse impacts (“PAIs”) on a corporate level as well as on the level of financial products.

 In Article 2 (24), SFDR defines sustainability factors as environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
 Connected thereto, PAIs are defined as substantial negative effects on these sustainability factors.
-In accordance with the requirements laid out in Article 4 SFDR, Investment Partners will disclose a qualitative as well as quantitative statement for PAIs on sustainability factors in line with the timeline outlined in Article 4 of the Delegated Regulation (EU) 2022-1288.
+In accordance with the requirements laid out in Article 4 SFDR, Investment Partners discloses a qualitative as well as quantitative statement for PAIs on sustainability factors in line with the timeline outlined in Article 4 of the Delegated Regulation (EU) 2022-1288.

 The following statements can be made: